-Subsequent to quarter-end, the State of Wyoming and the EPA completed their respective reviews of our Shirley Basin Project and issued the source material license, permit to mine, and aquifer exemption for the project.
-These three approvals represent the final major permits required to begin construction of the Shirley Basin project.
-We received BLM final approval of the project, following its NEPA review process, in April 2020.
+As previously disclosed, during Q2 the State of Wyoming and the EPA completed their respective reviews of our Shirley Basin Project and issued the source material license, permit to mine, and aquifer exemption for the project.
+These three approvals represent the final major permits required to begin construction of the Shirley Basin Project.
+We received BLM final approval of the project, following its NEPA review process, in 2020.

-The Company plans three relatively shallow mining units at the project, where we have the option to either build out a complete processing plant with drying facilities or a satellite plant with the ability to send loaded ion exchange resin to Lost Creek for processing.
-The Shirley Basin processing facility throughput shall not exceed an average daily flow rate equivalent to 6,000 gallons per minute or a maximum instantaneous flow rate of 6,500 gallons per minute, excluding restoration flow.
-The annual production of dried yellowcake (U3O8) from wellfield production and toll processing of loaded resin or yellowcake slurry shall not exceed 2M pounds equivalent of dried U3O8 product.
+The Company plans three relatively shallow mining units at the project, where we have the option to build out a complete processing plant with drying facilities or a satellite plant with the ability to send loaded ion exchange resin to Lost Creek for processing.
+As approved, the Shirley Basin processing facility is allowed to recover up to one million pounds U_3O_8 annually from the wellfield.
+The annual production of U_3O_8 from wellfield production and toll processing of loaded resin or yellowcake slurry will not exceed two million pounds equivalent of dried U_3O_8 product.

 Situated in an historic mining district, the project has existing access roads, power, waste disposal facility and shop buildings onsite.
-The project is construction ready, since delineation and exploration drilling were completed historically.
-Additionally, all wellfield, pipeline and header house layouts are finalized.
-We anticipate up to nine years production at the
+Because delineation and exploration drilling were completed historically, the project is construction ready.
+All wellfield, pipeline and header house layouts are finalized and additional, minor on-the-ground preparations have been initiated in 2021 Q3.
+We anticipate up to nine years production at the site.